mondonc/myscreen/doc/Install.md

 From Debian packages
 ---

-Or, you can add the following lines in your sources.list :
+You can simply add one of the following lines in your sources.list :

 	deb http://myscreen.mondonc.org/debian/ stable/$(ARCH)
 	deb http://myscreen.mondonc.org/debian/ testing/$(ARCH)

-Packages are compilated for i386 and amd64 architectures.
+Packages are only compilated for i386 and amd64 architectures.